Image © ITV Studios, 1969

 John A. Tinn

-Character & Episode: Sung Lee Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Sung Lee Crackan in It's Supposed To Be Thicker Than Water

 Born: 10/06/1913, Bhamo, Burma (as John Ali Tinn)